Skip to main content

 FieldTypeDescription

-portintegerPort to match.
-0 means any port.
+port_patternstringPort to match. * or an empty value means any port.

-actionstring"allow" or "deny"
+actionstring"allow" or "deny".

 Evaluation Order